mapardo-lab/exerciseDLKeepcoding/README.md

 After evaluating several classical machine learning and deep learning models using a protocol based on Optuna library, two models were selected for production use in identifying high-engagement POIs.

-A Random Forest model was trained and demonstrates the ability to identify all high-engagement POIs using tabular metadata, with the trade-off of including some false positives.
+A Random Forest model was trained and demonstrates the ability to identify all high-engagement POIs using tabular metadata, with the trade-off of including some false positives (precision = 0.71).

 A second model featuring a multimodal architecture was developed, combining tabular metadata with POI images.
 This model achieves a balanced performance between sensitivity (0.88) and precision (0.84).